HewlettPackard/supersim/README.md

 SuperSim is meant to produce very detailed and realistic simulations.
 While anything can in theory be simulated, the convention of SuperSim thus far is to model the real world on a cycle-by-cycle basis.
 This provides closer to real life simulation results and better verification for logical designs.

 ## Where did it come from?
-SuperSim was developed by [Nic McDonald][nicmcd_hpl] ([github][nicmcd_gh]) at [Hewlett Packard Labs][hpelabs] and was sponsored under the [DARPA POEM][poem] project where it was used to investigate alternative router microarchitectures optimized for very high-radix designs driven by high-bandwidth photonically enabled I/O ports.
+SuperSim was developed by [Nic McDonald][nicmcd_gh] at [Hewlett Packard Labs][hpelabs] and was sponsored under the [DARPA POEM][poem] project where it was used to investigate alternative router microarchitectures optimized for very high-radix designs driven by high-bandwidth photonically enabled I/O ports.
 The architecture designed was called *SuperSwitch*, thus the name of the simulator became *SuperSim*.
 SuperSim has been and is used for many research projects at Hewlett Packard Labs.
 It is used academically at Stanford University in the [Interconnection Networks][ee382c] class.
 Current development of SuperSim is sponsored in part by the [DOE PathForward][pathforward] program where it is being used to explore exascale topologies, routing algorithms, and router microarchitectures.

 ## Why use it?
 SuperSim has some key advantages in its design and development that make it particularly useful.